Matrix of ones: Applications

 The all-ones matrix arises in the mathematical field of combinatorics, particularly involving the application of algebraic methods to graph theory.
 For example, if A is the adjacency matrix of an n-vertex undirected graph G, and J is the all-ones matrix of the same dimension, then G is a regular graph if and only if AJ = JA.
 As a second example, the matrix appears in some linear-algebraic proofs of Cayley's formula, which gives the number of spanning trees of a complete graph, using the matrix tree theorem.

+The logical square roots of a matrix of ones, logical matrices whose square is a matrix of ones, can be used to characterize the central groupoids.
+Central groupoids are algebraic structures that obey the identity $(a\cdot b)\cdot (b\cdot c)=b$.
+Finite central groupoids have a square number of elements, and the corresponding logical matrices exist only for those dimensions.